Charles Ashley Kollmer

 Charles Kollmer concentrates on the history of the modern biological sciences.
 His research explores how geography, institutions, and experimentation shaped the scientific study of life, and how scientists’ changing understandings of life reverberated throughout the world.

 Before coming to Princeton, Charles Kollmer earned a B.A. in English literature from Williams College and an M.A. in interdisciplinary humanities and social thought from New York University.
 He spent 2013-2014 as a Fulbright grantee at the Technische Universität Braunschweig, where he researched the history of plant genetics and physiology in National Socialist Germany.
-Currently, he resides in Paris, where he is affiliated with the Institut de l’histoire et de la philosophie des sciences et des techniques (IHPST).
+In 2017-2018, he resided in Paris, where he was affiliated with the Institut de l’histoire et de la philosophie des sciences et des techniques (IHPST) and conducted research in archives in France, Germany, the Netherlands, and Britain.
+In 2019-2020, he is a ACLS-Mellon Dissertation Completion Fellow and a Consortium for History of Science, Technology, and Medicine Research Fellow.
+Currently, he resides in Manhattan Valley.